ZaryaTheLaika/zaryathelaika.github.io/pages/resources.md

 <div id="trial-journal"/>

+* Liinamo, Anna-Elisa.
+"Breeding for improved hunting performance in Norwegian Elkhound and Swedish Jämthund populations in Finland."
+In Book of Abstracts of the 60th Annual Meeting of the European Association for Animal Production: Barcelona, Spain 24-27 August 2009.
+Wageningen Academic Publishers, 2009.
 *   Lyutin, Alexander. “[On Experts in System of Russian Organized Hunting Dog Breeding](http://www.bradanderson.org/pads/PADS-Newsletter_04.pdf)” \[PDF, 965 kb\]. _Journal of of the International Society for Preservation of Primitive Aboriginal Dogs_ 4 (2004): 10 – 14.
 Retrieved February 17, 2023.
 [Archived](https://web.archive.org/web/20230119192141/http://www.bradanderson.org/pads/PADS-Newsletter_04.pdf) from the original on January 19, 2023 via Wayback Machine.
+*   Sarviaho, Katri.
+"Estimation of Genetic Parameters for Elk Hunting Traits in Jämthunds."
+(2019).
 *   Shlykova, Irina. “[Complex Method for Rating of Dogs, or Bonitation](http://www.bradanderson.org/pads/PADS-Newsletter_03.pdf)” \[PDF, 2.16MB\]. _Journal of of the International Society for Preservation of Primitive Aboriginal Dogs_ 3 (2004): 5 – 10.
 Retrieved February 15, 2023.
 [Archived](https://web.archive.org/web/20230119192103/http://www.bradanderson.org/pads/PADS-Newsletter_03.pdf) from the original on January 19, 2023 via Wayback Machine.

 [Back to the top](#top)